Online courses and home learning for children and teens

 All primary subjects

 • The School of Life has provided a fantastic series of free resources for parents and teachers which can help with home learning – Tools for Young Minds.
-These downloadables include indoor activities to promote exercise and curiosity, a pack to encourage ‘a love of wisdom, an emotional learning pack to help children manage and communicate their emotions, an art therapy pack that includes a mini scheme of work, and a relationships skills course (based on Happy, Healthy Minds) that will help to develop interpersonal skills.
+These downloadables include indoor activities to promote exercise and curiosity, a pack to encourage ‘a love of wisdom, an emotional learning pack to help children manage and communicate their emotions, an art therapy pack that includes a mini scheme of work, and a relationship skills course (based on Happy, Healthy Minds) that will help to develop interpersonal skills.
 Highly recommended.

 • EdPlace – a full range of school content courses for English, maths, and science for children aged 5-11 are covered with up-to-date, engaging and interactive videos, animations and quizzes.
 Ideal for short-medium-term learning at home.